hphelion/documentation/cloudos/develop.quickstart-intro.md

 HP Cloud OS is an open and extensible architecture that leverages the power of OpenStack technology, the fastest growing open-source cloud computing platform community.
-HP Cloud OS is a technology platform that enables the products in the HP Converged Cloud portfolio to enhance workload portability, simplify installation and enhance lifecycle management across private, public and hybrid cloud environments.
+HP Cloud OS is a technology platform that enables the products in the HP Cloud portfolio to enhance workload portability, simplify installation and enhance lifecycle management across private, public, and hybrid cloud environments.
 You can use the HP Cloud OS technology to help accelerate business outcomes.

 The HP Cloud OS technology platform includes enhanced features, providing immediate advantages for IT sysadmins and developers:

 * A unified installer that packages together all the HP Cloud OS components along with the OpenStack components into a single ISO, saving you time and effort to get started.

 * Additional topology services, which we'll introduce in this topic: Eve, Graffiti and Focus.

 * Pre-configured, optimized 'flavors' to meet a variety of computing and storage scenarios and requirements.

 * Three UIs to manage the operational, administrative, and advanced installation tasks that are inherent in cloud-based computing.

 * HP Cloud OS API Documentation, an app featuring "Try it out!" request/response actions and embedded reference documentation.

 * A common architecture for all HP Cloud technologies.

 <img src="media/converged_cloud_concept.png" />